deshartman/mcp-status-callback/test/README.md

 With a valid Ngrok auth token in the .env file, the test should successfully:
 1. Import the module without errors
-2. Create a CallbackHandler instance
+2. Create a CallbackHandler instance with the new options format
-3. Start the callback handler
+3. Start the callback handler using the official @ngrok/ngrok SDK
-4. Create an Ngrok tunnel
+4. Create an Ngrok tunnel and receive the public URL directly from the start() method
 5. Log the callback URL
 6. Stop the handler after 10 seconds